How to pay for your own funeral

 - Your loved ones won’t have to think about funeral costs when they’re grieving.

-No one expects paying for your own funeral to be fun, but whichever option you choose, you can enjoy the peace of mind that comes from knowing that you’ll have helped your loved ones by making things easier for them at a difficult time.
+No one expects paying for your own funeral to be fun, but whichever option you choose - from using your own estate to taking out a prepaid funeral plan - you can enjoy the peace of mind that comes from knowing that you’ll have helped your loved ones by making things easier for them at a difficult time.

 1. Independent research by Matter Communications on behalf of Dignity in 2020.